zoggop/a_sort_of_soup/README.md

                         Any number of colors for the gradient to fill water bodies with, formatted in a flat list of Lightness Chroma Hue triplets.
   --shine [0-1]         Intensity of hillshade highlights.
+0 by default.
   --glow [0-1]          Opacity of overlay and transparency of hard light
                         blending of hillshade.
+0 by default.
   --azimuth [0-359]     Azimuth of sunlight for hillshade and shadows (in
                         45-degree increments).
+If not specified, will be a random number from 0 through 180.
   --altitude-angle [1-90]
                         Altitude angle of sunlight for hillshade and shadows (in degrees).
+If not specified, this will be a random number from 7 through 45.
   --ambient-strength [0-1]
                         Strength of diffuse light in hillshade, and inverse of the darkness of cast shadows.
+If not specified, this will be a random number from 0.65 through 1.00.
 ```

 ## Examples